 When you sleep on your stomach, your arms have to go somewhere.
 Bending them and tucking them under your pillow may feel cozy, but it puts pressure on the shoulder capsule from the weight of your head and neck.
 Lying on your tummy with your arms at your sides against your body is better, but may not be as comfortable.

 Lying on your back is probably best for your rotator cuff.
 While you have more places to put your arms without damage, keeping them at your sides is preferable.
 If you put your arms up over your head, you may stretch the muscles and tendons of your rotator cuff.

 If you have an adjustable bed, you can raise the head while still keeping your shoulders in a safe position.
 Reclining with a couple of pillows behind your back may be more comfortable for some patients.

 Sleep is supposed to be restorative and healing, not cause you more pain.
 If you’re having shoulder pain and want to get it checked out, come in to see Dr. Nickson, and he’ll help you get back to sweet dreams and pain-free days.
-Call the office or use the online booking tool to set up your appointment.
+Call us at (972) 547-0047 or book an appointment online.